 While, CP is an interesting approach to the problem of what “Kant has Shown”, ultimately, the conjunction of (1)-(7) serves to stultify or neuter the project of analytic Christian theology, instead of protecting it against Kant.
 Denying the Christian analytic theologian (CAT) the ability to use (3b) and (3c), effectively removes Christian convictions from the project and unbridles speculative reason to rule over all.
 But it gets worse.
 On CP, any arguments that you are able to generate through (2) wouldn’t qualify as knowledge, nor could they be believed, rather, they would only qualify to be “Believed”, i.e. held as-if you believed them.
 If analytic Christian theology is Athens in the aid of Jerusalem, CP is Jerusalem’s surrender to Königsberg.

 While we might sympathize with Chignell’s instinct to go through Kant instead of around him, we’d be wise to avoid CP.
 I propose that CATs follow Kant formally rather than materially; we can appropriate his transcendental philosophy but not the conclusions of his method.
 It’s precisely in the denial of (3b) and (3c) that Kant was taken captive to philosophy not according to Christ which led him to empty deceit.
-Thus, in explicitly affirming (3b) and (3c), CATs can use Kantian tools with important and guidance from their Christian convictions.
+Thus, in explicitly affirming (3b) and (3c), CATs can use Kantian tools with import and guidance from their Christian convictions.
 Let’s briefly consider Kant’s ethics and transcendental method for instance.

 Kant’s deontological ethics propose that persons have a duty to do what’s right.
 To which a thoughtful interlocutor might ask, “a duty to whom?”
 A CAT can appropriate Kant’s deontology with justifying theological import from doctrines such as Creation and the Imago Dei: every human person ought to do what’s right as they are image bearers of the Good Creator God.